MIC-DKFZ/MurineAirwaySegmentation/readme.md

 CUDA_VISIBLE_DEVICES=3 nnUNet_predict -i FOLDER_WITH_INPUT_IMAGES -o OUTPUT_FOLDER -t 145 -f 0 1 2 3 4 -m 3d_fullres -p AirwaySegPlanner -tr nnUNetTrainerV2_airwayAug --num_threads_preprocessing 1 --num_parts 4 --part_id 3 &
 wait
 ```
+The command nnUNet_predict initiates the prediction phase of the nnU-Net framework using the 3d_fullres model configuration, which operates on high-resolution 3D data.
+The -i FOLDER_WITH_INPUT_IMAGES and -o OUTPUT_FOLDER parameters specify the directories for input images and output segmentation results, respectively.
+The -t 145 parameter designates the specific dataset identity used for the predictions, ensuring consistency with previously trained models.
+The use of -tr nnUNetTrainerV2_airwayAug indicates that the predictions will employ a trainer adjusted for specific augmentation techniques relevant to airway segmentation.
+The --num_threads_preprocessing 1 sets the number of threads for preprocessing to 1, controlling parallelism during data loading and preprocessing steps.
+The --num_parts 4 and --part_id 0 divide the prediction task into 4 parts and indicate that only the first part will be processed in this run, which is useful for managing memory usage or parallel processing.
 Inference will need a lot of RAM! >=128GB is a must!

 # Pretrained models